 Description:

-As a full-time technician, I work closely with physicians and nurses to perform EKGs, CPR, point of care testing, phlebotomy, wound care, and splinting.
+As a full-time technician, I work closely with physicians and nurses to perform EKGs, CPR, point-of-care testing, phlebotomy, wound care, and splinting.
 I administer medications under nurses’ orders, assist in crutch walking, and assist physicians with procedures.
 I was promoted to Resource Technician because of my knowledge of the department, teamwork, and time management skills.
-I am now in a leadership position that requires critical thinking, knowledge of the needs of the department and leadership capacity.
+I am now in a leadership position that requires critical thinking, knowledge of the needs of the department and my capacity for leadership.
 I supervise the ED Technicians and Assistants, help in each zone of the department, and solve problems.
 I also train new technicians.

 AMCAS Work and Activities Examples: Research/Lab and Presentations/Posters